wildfly/quickstart/deltaspike-projectstage/README.md

 - Staging
 - Production

-Furthermore, with `@Exclude` it's possible to annotate beans which should be ignored by CDI even if they are in a CDI enabled archive.
+Furthermore, with `@Exclude`, it is possible to annotate beans which should be ignored by CDI, even if they are in a CDI enabled archive.

 This project has a interface called `MyBean` that has 4 different implementations:

-- ExcludedExceptOnDevelopment - That uses the following annotation `@Exclude(exceptIfProjectStage=Development.class)` excluding the implementation if the project-stage is different from development.
+- ExcludedExceptOnDevelopment - Uses the annotation `@Exclude(exceptIfProjectStage=Development.class)` to exclude the implementation if the project stage is anything other than Development..
-- ExcludedOnDevelopment - That uses the following annotation `@Exclude(ifProjectStage=Development.class)` excluding the implementation in case of project-stage development.
+- ExcludedOnDevelopment - Uses the annotation `@Exclude(ifProjectStage=Development.class)` to exclude the implementation for project stage Development.
-- MyExcludedBean  - That uses the following annotation `@Exclude` excluding the implementation in any case.
+- MyExcludedBean  - Uses the annotation `@Exclude` to exclude the implementation for all project stages.
-- NoExcludedBean - That doesn't use any annotation, so this implementation is always available.
+- NoExcludedBean - The implementation is always available because this bean does not use any annotation.

 System requirements
 -------------------